 But if you’re still hungering for your Mixtape fix, you’re in luck, because this is the part of the job I love.
 It’s where I tell you all about the comics that influenced Mixtape.
 All are readily available, and all come highly recommended by yours truly.
 Every creative endeavor is built on the foundations of the work that inspired it, and these books more than any convinced me that Mixtape could indeed be a thing.

-The genesis of Mixtape came when I was packing my things to move to the USA.
+The genesis of Mixtape came when I was packing my things to move to NYC.
 This involved sorting through boxes that hadn’t been opened in a good number of years – since High School in some cases.
 Among the many things I uncovered were many comic books, and many mixtapes.
 And so, rather than packing things, I spent my time listening to these tapes, and reading comic books, and saying to myself “self, there’s a story in this somewhere”.
 By the time I moved to New York, the idea was already simmering – I knew I wanted to write something about music, and how important it is to a teenager.
 I also wanted it set in the 90s.
 I didn’t have a format – a movie like Dazed and Confused?
 A TV series like The Wonder Years?
 I hadn’t really considered a comic book until I was browsing the racks at Midtown Comics and saw a hardcover collected edition of a series called Local by Brian Wood and Ryan Kelly.
-Local follows Megan McKeenan, a young adult, over the span of a dozen years, as she moves from city to city, ranging from Portland Oregon to Chicago Illinois, to Halifax Nova Scotia, and to my old stomping ground of Toronto, Ontario.
+Local follows Megan McKeenan, a young adult, over the span of a dozen years, as she moves from city to city.
 I’m a fan of Brian’s from his amazing DMZ and Northlanders series, and as someone with a wanderlust similar to Megan’s I scooped up Local, and by the time I finished reading it, I knew what that “90s era rock and roll story” was going to be.
 The stories in Local are self-contained, each separated by a year and by the geography of North America as Megan drifts from one city to the next, changing before our eyes from a wayward teen to a young woman looking for a home.
 It spans 12 years and by the end of Local you really feel you’ve been on a journey.
 It’s like a comic book version of Richard Linklater’s Boyhood, and like Boyhood should not be missed.

 So when I moved to NY and started thinking more about Mixtape, I knew I needed to do more research.
 One book I had heard good things about was Alex Robinson’s Box Office Poison.
 Largely because the project that became Mixtape was originally a novella called “Daydream Nation” about a 40-something who travels back in time to inhabit his younger self in the early 1990s.
 Then I read about Robinson’s Too Cool To Be Forgotten and realized that story had already been done, and done well.
 I picked up TC2BF because to know your enemy is to defeat him, but realized Alex wasn’t an enemy and I wanted to read more of his work.